USS-Shenzhou/HoloJaneway/docs/r6ms/home.md

 欢迎查看R6MS指南！

 Welcome to the R6MS Guidelines!

 I'm sorry, it is currently only available in Chinese.
-You can use browser translation instead.
+You can use browser translation instead.If you can't read Chinese, please contact the developers.
+Translation will not begin until the first foreigner's message is received.

 ---